IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/brad-frost.md

 ## Can you describe your workflow when you create HTML, CSS and JavaScript from scratch?

 Generally speaking, I start with structured content (HTML) first, then begin layering on styles, and ultimately move onto laying on functionality.
 I try to solve problems lower in the stack whenever possible.
-I'm a firm proponent of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement), and this layered workflow helps me created more accessible experiences.
+I'm a firm proponent of <a class="link link--special" href="https://en.wikipedia.org/wiki/Progressive_enhancement" target="_blank" rel="noopener">progressive enhancement</a>, and this layered workflow helps me created more accessible experiences.

 ## What excites you most these days?